+There are three sinkholes mapped on the Minnesota Natural Resource Atlas located within approximately 750 feet of the study area.
 Karst conditions are known to exist in this area, and surface karst features have been documented within 750 feet of the project area within the last 20 years.
 With the proximity of karst conditions, potential pollutants need to be handled with care in order to protect the drinking water of everyone in the area.
 No visual evidence of Karst features was visible on the site during the Geotechnical investigation; however, additional exploration through borings should be considered in stormwater management areas.
+The project proposer should also consider a detailed site investigation to identify the risks involved with both proposed scenarios 1 and 2 using ASTM D8512-23 Standard Practice for Preliminary Karst Terrain Assessment for Site Development to guide the investigation.